TarekMunshi/Multi-Step-Form/README.md

 2. Install Dependencies

-Install the necessary dependencies using npm, yarn, or your preferred package manager:
+Install the necessary dependencies using npm preferred package manager:

 npm install
-# or
-yarn install
-# or
-pnpm install
-# or
-bun install

 Run the Development Server

 Start the development server using the following command: npm run dev
-# or
-yarn dev
-# or
-pnpm dev
-# or
-bun dev

 The development server should now be running on http://localhost:3000.